Danny Tenaglia: As a producer

-In 1996, after working for a short time at the New York nightclub Roxy, Tenaglia started a Saturday night residency at Twilo, a position that brought him some public attention.
-Contrary to the music popular in New York at the time, Tenaglia was producing the more minimal, techy grooves originating in European production studios.
-This period produced remixes like Grace's "Not Over Yet" (1996) and Janet Jackson's "The Pleasure Principle" (1996).
+In 1996, after working for a short time at the New York nightclub Roxy, Tenaglia started a Saturday night residency at Twilo.
 In 1998, he moved his residency over to NY club Tunnel.

-In 1998, Danny released another album titled Tourism.
-The album featured the notable track "Elements".
-With his own warped voice providing the narration, "Elements" walked the listener through the different components of a dance track in real time, going from the kick to drum loop to snare hit, letting each layer over the other until the track exploded with dark, drum-heavy energy.
-"Elements" was #1 on the Billboard Dance Chart for two weeks in 1998.
+In 1998, Tenaglia released another album titled Tourism.
+The album featured the track "Elements", which was number one on the Billboard Dance Chart for two weeks in 1998.
 "Music Is The Answer" featuring Celeda (also on the LP Tourism) was on the top 40 charts in the UK.
-Next to ostentatious radio anthems, its simplicity was a revelation.